Bira/octopus-carnival/_posts/2025-06-10-wir-dscc-floating-mantle.md

 target, they can use **Life Leech** (melee 2 vs. Fortitude) as a minor action.
 This deals poison damage, dazes and immobilizes (save ends both) and gives 10 temporary HP to the mantle.
-Of course, a target who's hit by this once becomes succeptible to it until they save against that daze, since dazed characters grant CA.
+Of course, a target who's hit by this once becomes susceptible to it until they save against that daze, since dazed characters grant CA.

 Also as a minor action, the mantle can squeeze out a **Jet** to shift its